Are you a mathematically minded person and possess good analytical abilities?

 Actuaries are business professionals who measure and manage risk and uncertainty in a business to help maintain their financial health.

-They carry out statistical analysis of bulk data based on trends and costing to decide whether an insurance product should be issued and at what premium.
-Based on their examination, they may even adjust premium rates and terms if needed.
+They conduct statistical analysis of bulk data based on trends and costing to decide whether an insurance product should be issued and at what premium.
+They may adjust premium rates and terms if needed based on their examination.

-Are you confused about whether an Actuary qualification will benefit you or not?
+Do you need clarification about whether an Actuary qualification will benefit you?

-Here are the top reasons how studying for this versatile degree will boost your employment prospects:
+Here are the top reasons why studying for this versatile degree will boost your employment prospects:

 3. Duties And Responsibilities Of An Actuary